sreyaj/docker-build-nodejs/README.md

 How to build this sample
 ------------------------

-Prerequisites :

-1. You need to be on the Startup plan to use DockerBuild functionality

-2. Dockerbuild support is only with dedicated hosts.
-More on dedicated hosts [here](http://docs.shippable.com/en/latest/config.html#dedicated-hosts).

 There are 2 ways to set up Docker build with Shippable - pre CI or post CI.
 Pre CI workflow is:
 * Build the image using Dockerfile at the root of your repo